Solomon Lew

 Solomon Lew (born 22 March 1945) is an Australian businessman.
 His principal commercial activities involve importing apparel, toys and other goods into Australia from China and investments, mainly in retail companies.

 As a teenager, Lew supplied dresses to the Myer Emporium in Melbourne using his company Voyager Solo.
-In 2014 Lew built a ten per cent stake in David Jones Limited after South African retailer Woolworths launched a takeover bid for the department store.
-Lew was formerly a director then chairman of Coles Myer (now known as the Coles Group) until voted out by shareholders.
-He was also involved in an attempt to resurrect Ansett airlines with Lindsay Fox following its collapse in September 2001.
+In 2014 Lew built a ten per cent stake in David Jones after South African retailer Woolworths launched a takeover bid for the department store.
+Lew was formerly a director then chairman of Coles Myer until voted out by shareholders.
+He was also involved in an attempt to resurrect Ansett with Lindsay Fox following its collapse in September 2001.
 In 2008 he returned to the board of his public company, Premier Investments, and became its chairman.

 In 2016 he became the first Australian to be inducted into the World Retail Hall of Fame, which recognises the lifetime achievements of retail "legends".

-In 2021, the Financial Review assessed Lew's net worth as 4.37 billion; Forbes assessed his net worth as 1.46 billion in 2019; and Lew was ranked 33rd on The Australian's Richest 250 List.
+Early life

+Lew was born in Melbourne to Esther (née Windman) and Pinkus Lew (originally Lewkowicz), Polish Jews from Częstochowa who immigrated to Australia during the Interwar period.
+His father was active in Melbourne's Jewish community and was vice-president of a landsmanshaft for Częstochowa Jews.
+Pinkus Lew established a textiles business in Flinders Lane, but died when his son was 12 years old.

+Lew was educated at Mount Scopus Memorial College.
+He established his first business, Voyager Solo, at the age of 18.
+He studied accounting and commerce at night school.

 Business career

+In 1981, Lew's family office Parfit Investments Pty Ltd made a takeover bid for John Martin's, an Adelaide based department store chain.
+The following year, another of Lew's firms Specular Investments Pty Ltd made an unsuccessful bid for eyewear retailer OPSM.

+By 1983 Lew and controlled entities had obtained close to a 10 percent stake in Myer Emporium Ltd. In the same year he proposed a A$50 million takeover bid for the Australian branch of Cadbury Schweppes.